— Mary Jane Mucklestone, author/teacher

 - designed to make maximum use of yardage

 - small bag is 10 x 3 inches, 9.5 inches tall at highest point

-- available variously in tan ticking, slate ticking, red ticking, dark chambray blue and natural linen
+- available in slate ticking, red ticking, chambray blue, natural linen and caramel linen (Fringe exclusive)

 - red tack stitch detail (on all but red ticking bag)

 - chambray and ticking fabric is 55% hemp, 45% organic cotton